Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101.md

 	The way origin matching for SOP works is much more strict than cookies:
 	-Protocol must match -- no crossing HTTP/HTTPS boundaries
 	- Port numbers must match
-	- Domain names must be an exact
+	- Domain names must be an exact match -- no wildcarding or subdomain walking SOP Loosening
+	It's possible for developers to loosen the grip that